soap-dispersed/time-series-project/README.md

 1. the highest profitability, and
 1. the largest amount of room for growth in terms of sales volume.

-Method:

-- Imports used can be found in `imports.py`.
-(Please ensure libraries are installed for package support).
-- Acquire data using MySQL.
-Query codeup db.
-- Prepare data using time-analysis techniques which frames the data in terms of date of order.
-- Explore data using the keen eyes of weathered data scientist and primier tools such as Pandas, Python, Statsmodels, etc...
-- Model qualitative predictions based on current trend forecasting.

 ### Initial Questions

 - Which product line should we expand?